AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

 1. In the **Project** drop-down field, select a DITA project for this review task.
 You can also type the project name to quickly locate it in the drop-down list.

 1. In the **Assign To** drop-down field, select the reviewers to whom you want to send the topics for review.
-You can also type the user name to quickly locate it in the drop-down list.
+You can also search by member name or role name within the selected project when you type.

     The *Assign To* field is enabled only after you select an active project in the *Project* field.
-The list of reviewers is fetched based on the selected project.
+The list of members or roles is fetched based on selected project.
 If no project is selected, the *Assign To* field remains disabled.

     You can assign a review task to individual users of the project or to user groups.
 Note that you can assign a review task to individual users only when you are a part of the project's administrator group, else you will only view the user groups in the *Assign To* field.